bb-agent/module_ngrep/README.md

 v1.0
 ---------------------------------
-- FruityWifi v1.5 is required
+- BlackBulb v1.5 is required
 - NGREP needs to be installed manually (apt/tar)